makuge/web23-exercise-2/README.md

 **3.3.** Trigger the PUT on the client side

 On the client side, in function `putMovie()` in `edit.js`, you will need to send the movie data that `getMovie()` collects from the form to the newly creates endpoint `PUT /movies/:imdbID`.
-Some code is already there, but you will have to find the missing pieces on yourself!
+Some code is already there, but you will have to find the missing pieces by yourself!

 You have finished the second exercise: **Congratulations, all tests pass!**